zenarcha/extraction-OS-capability/README.md

 # AI Information Extraction Template

-Build production-ready AI information extraction capabilities using reusable engineering patterns.
+Build production-ready AI information extraction capabilities using a structured, approval-gated engineering workflow.

-This repository helps you convert unstructured documents into reliable, structured, validated data using modern LLMs.
+This repository helps you transform unstructured documents into reliable, validated, structured data using modern LLMs and reusable engineering patterns.

 Typical use cases include: